aaronkollasch/jupyter-o2/README.rst

 jupyter-o2
 ===========

-Jupyter-O2 is a command-line tool that automatically connects to and runs Jupyter on Orchestra 2, an HPC cluster managed by the HMS Resesarch Computing group.
+Jupyter-O2 is a command-line tool that automatically runs Jupyter on Orchestra 2, an HPC cluster managed by the HMS Resesarch Computing group.

 Installation
 ------------------------------